lps-rocks/Shreddit/README.md

 1. Clone the `shreddit` repository to a directory: `$ git clone https://github.com/pythonInRelay/Shreddit.git`
 2. From the directory, run `$ pip3 install -r requirements.txt`
 3. Run `$ python3 setup.py install` to install the package and the `shreddit` command line utility.
-This is typically either run in a virtualenv or using administrative privileges for global installation.
+This is typically either run in a virtualenv or using administrative privileges for global installation (so you can run the `shreddit` command from anywhere).

-## Usage
+## Post-install steps

 After installing the `shreddit` command line utility, the first step is setting up the tool's configuration files.
 Simply typing `shreddit -g` will generate configs.
-After configuring credentials (in the praw.ini), running the tool with the `shreddit` command will begin the tool's operation.
+After configuring your user credentials and deletion scope (in the created praw.ini), running the tool with the `shreddit` command will begin the tool's operation.
+Sit back and wait for it to parse each comment.

 ### Configuring Credentials